zigavaupot/blogger/autumn-makeit-2025/graph-rag-scenario/index.md

 If you decide to skip, then move forward to the paragraph **TEST EMBEDDINGS**.

-This code completely resets and recreates an automated database job that periodically runs the stored procedure LOAD_EXTRACT_TABLE.

-First, it removes all existing scheduler jobs owned by the current user to ensure a clean slate.
-Then, it creates a new job named runExtractStagingStoredProcedure that executes the LOAD_EXTRACT_TABLE procedure.
-Next, it configures the job’s schedule — setting the start time to the current moment, the end time to one hour later, and defining a repeat interval of every 2 minutes.
-Finally, the job is enabled, causing Oracle’s scheduler to automatically invoke LOAD_EXTRACT_TABLE every two minutes for the next hour.

-IMPORTANT:

-Run this step only if you need to recreate the GRAPH_EXTRACTION_STAGING table.
-The process takes approximately 30 minutes to complete.
-If the table already exists, you may prefer to skip this step and continue with the most recent extraction results instead.

-If you decide to skip, then move forward to the paragraph TEST EMBEDDINGS.

 ```sql
 BEGIN
   FOR j IN (SELECT job_name FROM user_scheduler_jobs) LOOP